MarketSquare/compact_testprogram_distribution/README.md

 The only dependency is a python interpreter with a minimum version number, and the limitation that only zipapp compatible dependencies can be used.

+For python versions 3.10 and 3.11 it is recomended to disable zipimport.zipimporter.invalidate_caches as it has a large performance inpact.
+Disabeling it, looses the feature to modify the zipapp during runtime...

 ### Using pdm with pdm-packer

 A python only zipapp without any native code.